edannenberg/kubler/bb-dock/mysql/README.md

 The container will check /var/lib/mysql/ on startup, if empty it will install a default mysql db.
 Default root pw: root

-[volume-mounting][volume-mount] your content under the container's `/var/www/localhost/htdocs`.
+[volume-mounting][volume-mount] your content under the container's `/var/lib/mysql`.
 You can also mount volumes from other containers and serve their data, although you may neet to tweak the config to serve from an alternative location.
-Adjusting this image to serve from a configurable `$HTTP_ROOT` wouldn't be too difficult either.

 > If you remove containers that mount volumes, including the initial
 > `DATA` container, or the middleman, the volumes will not be deleted